rock-lab/CGI_nature_micro_2022/README.md

 # CGI\_nature\_micro\_2022
-Code used in the Shuqi &amp; Poulton et al. Nature Micro 2022 paper
+Code and commands used in the Shuqi &amp; Poulton et al. Nature Micro 2022 paper

 ## Requirements